badoet/ionic-framework/core/src/components/reorder/readme.md

-# ion-reorder
+# syg-reorder

 Reorder is a component that allows an item in a group of items to be dragged to change its order within that group.
-It must be used within an `ion-reorder-group` to provide a visual drag and drop interface.
+It must be used within an `syg-reorder-group` to provide a visual drag and drop interface.

-`ion-reorder` is the anchor used to drag and drop the items inside of the `ion-reorder-group`.
+`syg-reorder` is the anchor used to drag and drop the items inside of the `syg-reorder-group`.
 See the [Reorder Group](../reorder-group) for more information on how to complete the reorder operation.

 <!-- Auto Generated Below -->